cabforum/netsec/docs/NSR.md

 ### 2. Access Control

+Within this Section 2, references to "access" include all physical and logical access, unless otherwise specified.

 #### 2.1 Trusted roles

 The CA MUST define Trusted Roles for the personnel who design, build, develop, implement, operate, and maintain its CA Infrastructure and Network Equipment.